FB pixel

 The DPDI Bill was slated to transfer some regulatory responsibilities from the BSCC to the Information Commissioner’s Office, and consigned others to limbo.
 It was abandoned in the runup to the 2024 election.

 By then, the last permanent appointee, Fraser Sampson, had already stepped down.
 He was replaced by Interim Commissioner Tony Eastaugh, who stepped down in August of 2024.
-Eastaugh was replaced in the Biometrics Commissioner role by Francesca Whitelaw KC on July 1 of this year, while the Security Camera Commissioner role was left vacant amid a frenzied expansion of surveillance camera use and capabilities.
+Eastaugh was replaced in the Biometrics Commissioner role by Francesca Whitelaw KC on July 1 of this year, while the Surveillance Camera Commissioner role was left vacant amid a frenzied expansion of surveillance camera use and capabilities.

 Webster’s areas of research and expertise include governance structures, public policy and technologies such as surveillance cameras, drones, body-worn cameras and DNA, according to an announcement from the University.